johannes-p-b/dwarpy-to-radmc3d/run_dwarpy_single_disk/README.md

-INTRODUCTION
+# Simulate a single disk

+Introduction
 ------------
 This directory is related to Carolin Kimmig's Dwarpy code:

 Kimmig et al. "Dwarpy: A One-Dimensional Evolution Code for Warped Astrophysical Disks".
 JOURNAL (YEAR) ...

 Dwarpy is used to simulate warped disks and their evolution in time.
 With RADMC-3D corresponding radiative transfer computations can quickly be performed.
 In the following, a radiative transfer simulation of a single Dwarpy disk is explained.
-To do a simulation of a disk evolving in time, please visit the directory run_dwarpy_disk_evolution.

 If you do not have Dwarpy installed yet, you can still perform a test simulation.
 This example directory contains the data of a warped disk created with Dwarpy.
 If you want to create your own disk, see the section below for a quick start with Dwarpy.

-FILES
+Note: To do a simulation of a disk evolving in time, please visit the directory run_dwarpy_disk_evolution.

+Files
 -----
 This directory should contain the following files: